To apply for the Borst Fellowship for the upcoming legislative session, contact O’Neill Career Advisor Stacy Lozer at email@example.com.

 “This fellowship helped me secure a job and make connections for my career,” he says.
 “It provides an opportunity to really get your foot in the door and find out what areas of public policy or government truly interest you.”

-Lett’s story is one Kathleen Hursh, associate director of O’Neill career services, hears every year.
-Hursh heads up the Borst Fellowship recruiting process for the school.
+Lett’s story is one Kathleen Hursh, former associate director of O’Neill Career Services, hears every year.
+Hursh headed up the Borst Fellowship recruiting process for the school during her time with O’Neill.
 She says the fellowship opens doors that extend well beyond the Statehouse.

 “We have never had a Borst Fellow who hasn’t been funneled into a really great job,” Hursh says.
 “This is a pipeline into the political, private, and nonprofit sectors because students have a rare opportunity to be at the table with influential people discussing critically important topics.”